Ode to the Welfare State

 HT: Gary Theroux

-Tags: American History, Budget and Tax Policy, Civil Society, Corruption, Culture, Employment, Government subsidies, Humor, Liberalism, Media, Nationalization, Politics, Progressivism, Socialism, Taxation, The State, Unemployment, Welfare
+Tags: American History, Budget and Tax Policy, Civil Society, Corruption, Culture, Employment, entitlements, fiscal insolvency, Government subsidies, Harry Truman, Humor, Liberalism, Media, Nationalization, New Deal, New Freedom, Politics, Progressivism, Ron Paul, soak the rich, Socialism, tax the rich, Taxation, The State, Unemployment, Welfare, welfare state